 As you would expect from a water-side location, a beach is never far away from San Felipe.
 For walking, jogging, strolling and swimming, San Felipe and environs offers a wonderful selection of beautifully quiet and unspoiled beaches to enjoy.
 The high salt content in the sea water makes you so bouyant that swimming is quite easy.
 Spectacular rises and falls of the tide may also be witnessed around the time of the new and full moon; check local tide tables for details.

-Konsage island is clearly visible from the bay of San Felipe.
+Konsag island is clearly visible from the bay of San Felipe.
 It takes about a forty-five minute boat ride to reach the island; locals and visitors go here to enjoy watching sea lions and seals.
-The island is also popular with ornothologists as it’s home to a colonies of seabirds.
+The island is also popular with ornithologists as it’s home to a colonies of seabirds.